fdrHighSchool/mp2-work-YingShan1118/07-string-puzzles/README.md

       // DO STUFF
 }
 ```
-  * The length of String s is
+  * The length of String s is the number that i have to less than for the for loop to run